litejs/date-format-lite/README.md

 - **YYYY**  - A full numeric representation of a year, 4 digits.
 Examples: 1999 or 2003
 - **M**     - Numeric representation of a month, without leading zeros.
 1 through 12
 - **MM**    - Numeric representation of a month, with leading zeros.
 01 through 12
-- **MMM**   - A short textual representation of a month, three letters.
+- **MMM**   - A short textual representation of a month.
 Jan through Dec
 - **MMMM**  - A full textual representation of a month, such as January or March.
 January through December
 - **D**     - Day of the month without leading zeros.
 1 to 31
 - **DD**    - Day of the month, 2 digits with leading zeros.
 01 to 31
-- **DDD**   - A textual representation of a day, three letters.
+- **DDD**   - A short textual representation of a day.
 Mon through Sun
 - **DDDD**  - A full textual representation of the day of the week.
 Sunday through Saturday
 - **H**     - 12-hour format of an hour without leading zeros.
 1 through 12
 - **HH**    - 12-hour format of an hour with leading zeros.
 01 through 12